lixinW/ship-hats-docs/subscription.md

 All Public Officers can [**view pricing details on GSIB**](https://go.gov.sg/sh2indicative) (via link hosted on intranet).

 - Any SHIP-HATS subscriber starts with a [Base plan](#base-plan).
-- Based on needs subscribers, you can optionally choose any [Add-ons](#add-ons).
+- Based on needs, you can optionally choose any [Add-ons](#add-ons).
 - For all new subscriptions, there will be a **Minimum Commitment Period of three months** from the date of SHIP-HATS account provisioning.

+### Billing

-Billing starts from the first of the following month as we offer free subscription from the day of account provisioning until the first of the following month.
+**Billing starts** from the first of the following month as we offer free subscription from the day of account provisioning until the first of the following month.
 For example, if account was provisioned on 5 or 25 March 2023, billing starts from 1 April 2023.
 We charge on a monthly basis, however, overall invoicing will be quarterly.

-**The new pricing is applicable from April, 2023.**
+?> **Note:** The new pricing is applicable from April, 2023.

 If you are a **1.0 customer who is migrating to 2.0**, you will continue to pay 1.0 pricing until you have migrated completely.
 You will start paying the 2.0 pricing from April onwards.
 For example, if you complete migrating to 2.0 in January, there will be no charge for until April 2023.